 All grassland sites continue to contain a high cover of exotic species (Figure 5).
-The exotic annual grasses Holcus lanatus and Vulpia sp. are most common.
-Other exotic perennial grasses common at the grassland sites were Agrostis capillaris and Anthoxanthum odoratum.
-Site 1 achieved greater than 50% native grass cover for the first time (Autumn 2023)
+The exotic annual grasses Holcus lanatus and Paspalum dilatatum are most common.
+Other exotic perennial grasses common at the grassland sites were Vulpia muralis and Anthoxanthum odoratum.
+Site 1 spring results reflect large areas of no live cover.